How to increase your chances of winning competitions

 “I’ve entered thousands of competitions, and I’ve not won a thing!”

 “Everybody is winning except me!”

 If you read interviews with compers in the newspapers, it might seem like winning prizes is easy.
 But the truth is, it’s not easy – successful comping requires persistence, patience and positive thinking.
-People are rarely good at it straight away – if you wonder why I’m successful, it’s because I have over 20 years’ experience and know lots of tricks of the trade (and that’s why I’ve published a book of comping tips and currently writing a new one!).
+People are rarely good at it straight away – if you wonder why I’m successful, it’s because I have 23 years’ experience and know the tricks of the trade (and that’s why I’ve already published a book of comping tips and currently writing a new one!).

 If you’re new to the hobby, it will take a while to get in the swing of things.
 Most new compers will enjoy comping for a few weeks, then when they don’t win – they give up.
 It’s the ones who keep going that will eventually be successful – and remember, some promoters take months to notify their winners, so be patient!

 Most compers reckon just 1 in 1000 of their competition entries is a winner.
 I don’t track the exact number of comps I enter, but my own ratio of wins to entries is about 1 in 70.
 So why the difference?